 His expertise is twentieth-century American military, political and diplomatic history, and history of the American West.
 In 2000, he published his first book, Clarence C. Dill The Life of a Western Politician.
 He recently published, "Dwight Eisenhower and Douglas MacArthur in the Philippines: There Must Be a Day of Reckoning" in the April 2010 issue of The Journal of Military History.
 This article received the Army Historical Foundation’s prize for the best article on the U.S. Army to appear in a journal or magazine in 2010.

 Kerry also published "Apt Pupil: Dwight Eisenhower and the 1930 Industrial Mobilization Plan" in the January 2006 issue of the Journal of Military History.
 In 2008, Kerry contributed a chapter, "Cross-Cultural Leadership: Dwight D. Eisenhower," in the recently published book, The Art of Command.

 In October 2013, C-SPAN sent a four-man film crew to record his lecture on The Presidency of George Washington.
-His lecture is scheduled to be broadcast on C-SPAN3 as part of their "Lectures in History" series on November 30, 2013, at 8 pm (ET) and again on December 1, 2013, at 1 pm (ET).
+His lecture was broadcast on C-SPAN3 as part of their "Lectures in History" series in November and December of 2013.

 Kerry teaches the following courses: